Kohli, Iyer and Shami lead ‘too strong’ India to Cricket World Cup final

 Shami takes seven wickets after Kohli and Iyer score centuries as India advance to a home World Cup final.

-Inspired by Virat Kohli and Mohammed Shami, India overcame a valiant New Zealand fightback to enter the ICC Cricket World Cup 2023 final on home soil.
+Inspired by Virat Kohli and Mohammed Shami, India has overcome a valiant New Zealand fightback to enter the ICC Cricket World Cup 2023 final on home soil.

-India beat New Zealand by 70 runs after setting a target of 398 in the first semifinal in Mumbai on Wednesday.
+India beat New Zealand by 70 runs on Wednesday in Mumbai after setting a target of 398 in the tournament’s first semifinal.

 Keep readinglist of 4 items